Determine the currently protected area

 - Close the Locate pane.

-- In the Contents pane, right-click the World_Countries_Generalized layer, point to Data, and click Export Features.
+- In the Contents pane, right-click the World_Countries_Generalized layer, point to Data, and choose Export Features.

 - For the Output Feature Class name, type KenyaFeature.

-The default location for the new feature class is the project geodatabase, which is good.
+The default location for the new feature class is the project geodatabase.

-The new KenyaFeature layer is added to the map.
+The KenyaFeature layer is added to the map.
 You no longer need the World_Countries_Generalized layer.

-- In the Contents pane, right-click the World_Countries_Generalized layer, and click Remove.
+- In the Contents pane, right-click the World_Countries_Generalized layer and choose Remove.

 - In the Symbology pane, click Black Outline.